fontsplugin/disable-remove-google-fonts/readme.txt

 While this plugin removes Google Fonts from as many themes and plugins as possible, some require additional steps, we have detailed those here: [Remove Google Fonts from WordPress](https://fontsplugin.com/remove-disable-google-fonts/)

+After installing this plugin, clear your website cache and test your site using the free [Google Fonts Checker](https://fontsplugin.com/remove-disable-google-fonts/).

 = Plugin Compatibility =

 This plugin will work with all WordPress themes and has been specifically tested with the following: